Data Analytics Overview

 Organizations rely heavily on talented data analysts to help their businesses excel.
 A knowledgeable data analyst will work to find ways to improve core processes, better target customers, avoid system failures and identify key industry opportunities.

-Sought after careers in the field of software development and data analytics include:
+Careers in the field of software development and data analytics include:

 - Game Developer